germanllop/tbot-discord-bot/README.md

 This is the monitor Discord Bot for the TBOT Army

-> Node.js, Discord.js, Uniswap SDK, Ethers.js, Web3, Mongoose, Express.js, Puppeteer and Chart.js.
+> Node.js, Discord.js, Uniswap SDK, Ethers.js, Web3, Mongoose, Express.js, Puppeteer, SIA Skynet, and Chart.js.

 ## Features